DataDog/documentation/content/monitors/monitor_types/process.md

 ## Overview

 Process monitors are configured to check the status of individual or groups of processes.
+Process monitor are evaluated every minute.

 ## Live Process Monitors

 {{< img src="monitors/monitor_types/process/live_process_monitor_select.png" alt="live process monitor" responsive="true" style="width:35%;">}}

-Live Process Monitors are based on data collected by the [Process Agent](https://docs.datadoghq.com/graphing/infrastructure/process/) which will allow you to centrally create monitors that warn or alert based on the behavior of any group of processes across any hosts or tags.
+Live Process Monitors are based on data collected by the [Process Agent](https://docs.datadoghq.com/graphing/infrastructure/process/) which allows you to centrally create monitors that warn or alert based on the behavior of any group of processes across any hosts or tags.

 ### Configuration